bdusell/jitsu/README.md

   `build/prod/`
 * Run `make`, which generates local `.htaccess`, `robots.txt`, and `php.ini` files for each environment
-* If the app requires a SQLite database, run `./bin/makedb`, which creates/clobbers the SQLite database file
+* If the project requires a database to be set up, run the appropriate setup script under `bin/`

 ## Project Structure ##